-When you suffer an injury to your physical or mental health, to your property or as a result of a breach of contract, you can recover compensation through a Michigan personal injury lawsuit.
-You have a right under Michigan law to be “made whole again” from the losses you suffer as a result of your injury at the injurer's expense.
+When you suffer an injury to your physical or mental health or to your property you could receive compensation by filing a personal injury lawsuit.
+Michigan injury laws allow you to recover for economic and non-economic losses you suffer as a result of your injuries, all at the responsible party’s expense.

-Most Michigan personal injury lawsuits seek compensation from defendants whose negligence was allegedly responsible for the injuries the plaintiff has suffered.
-In such cases, the defendant’s negligence and liability to the plaintiff’s injuries must be established for the plaintiff to qualify for recovery.
+Most Michigan personal injury lawsuits seek compensation from defendants whose negligence caused the injuries the plaintiff has suffered.
+In such cases, the defendant’s negligence and liability for the plaintiff’s injuries must be established for the plaintiff to qualify for recovery.

 Michigan courts use many methods to determine negligence and liability, among which are the four elements of negligence and the “reasonably prudent person” principle.
 The four elements of negligence are:

-The reasonably prudent person principle is used to compare the defendant’s actions surrounding the injuring incident to those of a theoretically responsible and law-observing person.
-If a defendant’s actions are found to be deviant from those of a reasonably prudent person's, they may be found negligent.
+Courts use the reasonably prudent person principle to compare the defendant’s actions surrounding the injuring incident to those of a theoretically responsible and law-observing person.
+If a defendant’s actions are found to deviate from those of a reasonably prudent person, they may be found negligent.

-A statute of limitations limits how much time after an injury occurs that a plaintiff has to pursue legal action against a defendant.
-Once the statute “runs out,” a lawsuit cannot be pursued.
+Every state limits the time after an injury occurs before which an injured plaintiff must pursue legal action against a defendant.
+Once the statute of limitations for a particular injury claim runs out, you can no longer pursue a lawsuit.
 Michigan’s civil statute of limitations includes:

 The point of personal injury litigation is to recover compensation for losses related to your injury, known as “damages.”
-Michigan courts will only award actual (or compensatory) damages, which cover actual losses resulting from your injury.
-Michigan doesn’t allow for punitive (or exemplary) damages to be awarded as a punishment for the defendant as other states allow.
-(See Gilroy v.
-Conway, 151 Mich.
-App.
-268 (1986).)
+Michigan courts will only award actual or compensatory damages, which cover actual losses resulting from your injury.
+Michigan doesn’t allow for punitive or exemplary damages, which serve as a punishment for the defendant as other states allow.